Bryan School Board Interviewing Two, Not Three, Superintendent Candidates A Second Time - WTAW

 After Tuesday’s visit with the second candidate, board members are scheduled to review the two interviews.

-The goal is to announce a lone finalist a week from Wednesday.
+The goal is to announce a lone finalist a week from Wednesday.022217-Trey-Moore-and-Butch-Felkner-previews-second-round-of-interviews.mp3

-Listen to Monday’s WTAW 5 p.m. newshour for comments from Trey Moore and consultant Butch Felkner of the Texas Association of School Boards about the expectations for the second round of interviews.

 Short URL: http://wtaw.com/?p=113389